Leaky Gut Natural Treatments

 - Brain Fog

 One of the worst things about developing leaky gut has to do with nutrient absorption.
-With leaky gut you absorb less nutrients because you are not properly breaking down foods, which leads to malnutrition.
-As nutrient deficiencies develop, then the body does not have the adequate nutrients to repair the leaky gut and essentially cannot fix itself.
+With leaky gut you absorb less nutrients because you are not properly breaking down foods, which can eventually lead to malnutrition.
+As nutrient deficiencies develop, then the body is not able to repair your gut lining because it does not have adequate nutrients.
+This cycle continues until you have some of the symptoms of leaky gut mentioned above.

 Leaky gut is not like a cold or flu.
 It is not a bug that will go away with a little rest and relaxation.
 Leaky gut must be treated at its root level in order for your intestines to heal.